learn-compsci/mathematical-techniques/content/index.md

 ---
-title: Notes for Discrete Math for Computer Science
+title: Notes for Mathematical Techniques in Computer Science
 ---

 > [!Warning] Note: